GinaLeeAlfy/icodethis_projects/README.md

-# Projects from iCodeThis.com HTML5/CSS/JS.
+# Over 100 Projects from iCodeThis.com HTML5/CSS/JS.
 You can view them all at [iCodeThis](https://www.iCodeThis.com/GinaLeeAlfy).

 Here are a few of my favorite ones: